-OPG owns two other nuclear stations, which are leased to Bruce Power L.P.
-It also co-owns the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.
+OPG owns two other nuclear stations in Ontario which are leased to Bruce Power L.P.
+It is also a co-owner but not an operator of the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.

-- With more than 200 MW of generating capacity, Atikokan GS is the largest 100 per cent biomass-fuelled power plant in North America.
+- With approximately 200 MW of generating capacity, Atikokan GS is the largest 100 per cent biomass-fuelled power plant in North America.

 - OPG was established under the Business Corporations Act (Ontario) and is wholly owned by the Province of Ontario.